 Awards for distinction in research and creative work

-Undergraduate students are recognized for exceptional independent research and engineering design through a new award, Distinction in Research and Creative Works.
-The award is a university honor granted annually at commencement and notification will appear on the recipient’s transcript and diploma.
+Undergraduate students are recognized for substantial contributions to independent research and engineering design through the Distinction in Research and Creative Works award.
+The university honor is granted annually at commencement and notification appears on the recipient’s transcript and diploma.

-To be eligible for the award, students must be in good academic standing, have a cumulative GPA of at least 3.30 in courses completed at Rice.
+All Bachelor of Science in Bioengineering candidates are eligible.
+No minimum GPA is required.
 A letter of support from a faculty member or center director is required.
 A student may self-nominate, and an advisor can nominate a student.

-Student applications, which serve as the nomination, are due in early April.
-The advisor application is due in mid-April.
-See additional qualifications (PDF) for this distinction.
-Applications should be sent to Dr. Saterbak (firstname.lastname@example.org) with a copy to Gayle Schroeder (email@example.com).
+The student application and the advisor’s supporting letter are due Friday, April 3.
+Completed applications should be sent to Dr. Saterbak (firstname.lastname@example.org) with a copy to Gayle Schroeder (email@example.com).
 The Bioengineering Undergraduate Awards Committee will make the selection for the students based on these guidelines and other documented, published procedures that the committee establishes.
-The Chair of the department will review and approve the selection.
+The Chair of the bioengineering department will review and approve the selection.

 Summer Undergraduate Internships